groblet/elden-ring-builds/builds/guts-poison.md

 🎯 The Roll-Catch Combo: Initiate with a Greatsword crouch poke to stagger the target.
 Opponents typically panic roll immediately, allowing a perfectly timed Poisonous Mist follow-up to roll-catch and inflict massive damage.
 🎯 Self-Poisoning Setup: Consume the Bloodboil Aromatic and use Deadly Poison Spray to trigger self-poison before the fight begins, raising the base attack rating up to 1492.
 🎯 Crowd Control: Swap contextually to Storm Stomp followed by a heavy R2 sweeping attack to catch aggressive groups or multiple opponents simultaneously.
 🎯 Hyper Armour Trading: Leverage the high poise of the build to attack through incoming enemy tracking, allowing the heavy weapon to bleed targets out in two hits.
+YouTube video views will be stored in your YouTube History, and your data will be stored and used by YouTube according to its Terms of Service